chanpory/Coffee-Break-HTML-CSS/README.md

 Welcome to You Can Do It: HTML and CSS.

-These are exercises for teaching HTML and CSS to the complete novice.
+This project has exercises for a beginning HTML and CSS class.
+The goal is to build a curriculum with exercises to make learning HTML and CSS easy and fun.
+Our hope is to also incorporate the teaching of typographic principles alongside HTML/CSS.
+So a more appropriate class name in the future might be You Can Do It: Typography and Front-End Development

 This is a work in progress.

 HTML
 ====